Seattle Fire

 Receiving Equipment: Uniden BCD996P2 scanner connected via audio & data to a Windows server running ProScan

 The Seattle Fire Department is dispatched by the SFD Fire Alarm Center (FAC).
-The primary 911 emergency communications center is the Seattle Community Safety and Communications Center (CSCC).
-The CSCC transfers 911 calls to the FAC for fire, rescue, and medical incidents.
+The primary 9-1-1 emergency communications center is the Seattle Community Assisted Response & Engagement (CARE) 9-1-1 communications center.
+CARE dispatches law enforcement incidents for the Seattle Police Department and transfers 9-1-1 calls to the FAC for fire, rescue, and medical incidents.

 RADIO CHANNELS: